[ Skip Main Nav ]

 If you have started training, take your application and your Notice of Basic Eligibility to your school or employer.
 Ask them to complete VA Form 22-1999, Enrollment Certification, and send all the forms to VA.

 For more information, read about Education Benefits from the Department of Veterans Affairs or call toll free 1.888.GI.BILL1.
-Also, a University of Phoenix team of advisors will be there to make sure your questions are answered and that you can feel confident in every move you make.
+Also, a University of Phoenix team of representatives will be there to make sure your questions are answered and that you can feel confident in every move you make.

 GI Bill is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at benefits.va.gov/gibill.